 - Was the quote informative and easy to read?

-- Were they given an ample period of time to review the quote?
+- Were they given ample time to review the quote?

 - Did the translation firm involve the client in the progress of the project?